CapsAdmin/NattLua/README.md

 I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
 But I feel this is more of a detail that can easily be changed later.

 # Code analysis and typesystem
 The analyzer works by evaluating the syntax tree.
-It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure.
+It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about conditions.
 If everything is known about a program you may get its actual output at evaluation time.
-The typesystem is optional can be used similar to how you'd use it in Typescript.

 The typesystem is designed to be non-opinionated and low level, kind of like the spirit of Lua.

-I try to achieve maximum type inference (for no real reason other than it's fun and challenging to make), but this can lead to some cryptic errors so in practice it's best to type your code, especially in functions.
+I try to achieve maximum type inference, but this can lead to some cryptic errors so in practice it's best to type your code, especially in functions.

 For example: